-The assessment of building management issues is a highly specialised niche service and BMCS offers you hands-on knowledge and skills backed up with more than 40 years combined experience.
+The assessment of building management issues is a highly specialised niche service and BMCS offers you hands-on knowledge and skills backed up with more than 40 years of combined experience.
 We understand the responsibilities of both resident managers/caretakers and the bodies corporate-owners corporation, and it’s this broad range of experience on ‘both sides of the fence’ that sets BMCS apart.

 Our wide experience of various property-related roles, and impressive collection of professional certifications, means that we handle by far the majority of projects in-house.
 However, sometimes there are jobs – due to size, rare technical issues or legal issues – that may require a little external input and for that we reach out to the talented professional and legal network that we have developed over the years.